General Microsoft Trademark Guidelines

 Your registered publisher name and everything about your app—name, logo, description, screenshots—must be unique and free of Microsoft trademarks unless (1) you’ve secured permission from Microsoft through a license or equivalent (though such licenses are not generally available in this context); or (2) you’re using a Microsoft trademark (not including logos) to describe your app’s features or functionality without suggesting that the app is actually published by Microsoft.
 The name of your app, however, cannot begin with the Microsoft brand at issue.
 In addition, Microsoft logos cannot be used as a source identifier for your app, including but not limited to, your launch tile image.

-The social media guidelines associated with use of Microsoft trademarks are quite similar to the app guidelines included above.
-Specifically, your social media account names and any and all pages or communities should not include any Microsoft trademarks.
-Any associated account, page, or community images should not include any Microsoft logos.
+The name of your social media account, any and all pages or communities, cannot begin with the name of the Microsoft brand at issue.
+In addition, Microsoft logos cannot be used as a source identifier or in a way that might suggest affiliation with Microsoft, including, but not limited to, the account, profile or header images.
 The only exceptions to these requirements are if (1) you’ve secured permission from Microsoft through a license or equivalent (though such licenses are not generally available in this context); or (2) you’re using a Microsoft trademark (not including logos) to describe the purpose of your account, page, or community without suggesting affiliation with Microsoft.
 Finally, any social media account should not use the name or likeness of any prominent individuals within Microsoft.

 For example, you cannot name your account, page, or community “Skype Forum” or “Microsoft Products.”
 However, it would be acceptable to name your account, page, or community “Forum for Skype Users” or “Information about Microsoft Products” as long as you do not use the Skype or Microsoft logos or otherwise suggest any affiliation with Microsoft.